The RAND Corporation is accepting applications for up to three Stanton Nuclear Security Fellows. The application deadline is February 10, 2014.

 The Stanton Nuclear Security Fellows Program was created to stimulate the development of the next generation of thought leaders on nuclear security related topics by supporting interdisciplinary research that will advance policy-relevant understanding of the issues.

 Fellows carry out a year-long period of independent research.
-At the end of their RAND tenure, fellows produce studies that contribute to the general body of knowledge on nuclear security.
+Within their RAND tenure, fellows are expected to produce policy-relevant studies that contribute to the general body of knowledge on nuclear security.
 Fellows are located at one of three U.S. RAND offices: Santa Monica, CA; Washington, DC; or Pittsburgh, PA.

 The Stanton Foundation was created by former CBS President Frank Stanton, who is widely regarded as one of the greatest executives in electronic communications.
 In 1954, Dwight Eisenhower appointed Stanton to a committee convened to develop the first comprehensive plan for the survival of the U.S. following a nuclear attack.
 Stanton led the effort to develop plans for national and international communication in the aftermath of a nuclear incident.